Middlesex Fells Reservation: A Picturesque Hiking Oasis Near Boston

 We were on the western side in Medford, so we chose to embark on the Skyline Trail, a 7 mile moderately difficult trail with plenty of uphill and downhill climbs.
 This entire trek will take approximately 5 hours, more or less, depending on how many breaks and pictures you decide to take.

-Fabulous views of The Boston skyline
+Fabulous views of the cityscape

 Best time to hike